-"In Australia we recorded a significant increase in EBIT at the hospital level which reflects strong organic growth and shows an increasing contribution from our brownfield development programme.
+In Australia, Ramsay recorded a significant increase in EBIT at the hospital level as a result of strong organic growth and increasing contribution from the brownfield development program.
+Ramsay achieved revenue growth of 8.5% during the year in Australia which helped drive EBIT 15.5% higher.

-"In the UK, the underlying business is performing well in a difficult environment and margins are holding up well under the normalised ISTC pricing regime.
+The UK business is performing well in a difficult environment and margins are holding up well under the normalised ISTC pricing regime.
+Operating margins before rent (EBITDAR) remained strong at 24.5% compared to 25.9% for the 2010 year.
+NHS admissions now comprise 60% of total Ramsay UK admissions.

-"During the year, we successfully integrated Ramsay Santé, which is already marginally EPS accretive in the first full year of trading, slightly ahead of schedule.
-During the second half, we announced the purchase of the 178-bed Clinique Convert Hospital in Bourg-en-Bresse in the Rhône-Alpes region, in line with our strategy to pursue bolt-on acquisition opportunities in France to expand our presence there.
+During the year, Ramsay successfully integrated Ramsay Santé, which is marginally EPS accretive in the first full year of trading, slightly ahead of schedule.
+During the second half of the year, Ramsay announced the purchase of the 178-bed Clinique Convert Hospital in Bourg-en-Bresse in the Rhône-Alpes region, in line with the strategy to pursue bolton acquisition opportunities in France to expand Ramsay's presence there.